Jennifer on Cancerous Tumor

 Q-6) Are you trying out any alternate healing techniques?

-A-6) honestly, I am smoking or eating marijuana while I’m undergoing chemo and I have changed my perspective on chemo as a more holistic and very healing experience and just trying to be grateful in everything and try to maintain a stress-free environment.
+I have changed my perspective on chemo.
+To me, it is more of a holistic and very healing experience.
+I try to be grateful for everything and try to maintain a stress-free environment.

 Q-7) How did you and your family deal with your changed circumstances?